awsdocs/aws-directory-service-admin-guide/doc_source/ms_ad_password_policies.md

 For example, you can assign a less strict policy setting for employees that have access to low sensitivity information only\.
 For senior managers who regularly access confidential information you can apply more strict settings\.

 AWS provides a set of fine\-grained password policies in AWS Managed Microsoft AD that you can configure and assign to your groups\.
-To configure the policies, you can use standard Microsoft policy tools such as [Active Directory administrative center \(ADAC\)](https://technet.microsoft.com/en-us/library/dd560651.aspx)\.
+To configure the policies, you can use standard Microsoft policy tools such as [Active Directory Administrative Center](https://docs.microsoft.com/en-us/windows-server/identity/ad-ds/get-started/adac/active-directory-administrative-center)\.
 To get started with the Microsoft policy tools, see [Installing the Active Directory administration tools](ms_ad_install_ad_tools.md)\.

 **Topics**
 + [Supported policy settings](supportedpolicysettings.md)